Home • Field Guide • Forums • Unread Posts • Maps • Find a Hike!

 Description

 This walk takes you through some of this history.
-Begin at the 20th century Municipal Elevator, and then walk the higher terrace to get views of Willamette Falls.
-Continue upriver, stopping at the Museum of the Oregon Territory if you wish, to Old Canemah Park, near the site of the town of Canemah (now part of Oregon City).
-The two settlements were connected by a portage path that served upriver and downriver traffic.
-Return the same way along the bluff and visit Dr. McLoughlin's house and grave before descending to the lower terrace and your vehicle.
+Begin at the 20th century Municipal Elevator, and then walk a higher terrace to get views of Willamette Falls.
+You'll continue upriver on the WPA's (Works Progress Administration) McLoughlin Promenade, stopping at the Museum of the Oregon Territory if you wish, to Old Canemah Park, near the site of the town of Canemah (now part of Oregon City).
+In the 19th century, the two settlements were connected by a portage path that served upriver and downriver traffic.
+Return the same way along the bluff, and visit Dr. McLoughlin's house and grave before descending the Grand Staircase to the lower terrace and your vehicle.
+Plans have been promulgated to officially connect the McLoughlin Promenade with Old Canemah Park and Metro's Canemah Bluff Nature Park, with side routes to the site of the Blue Heron Paper Company.
+The latter has been acquired by the Confederated Tribes of the Grand Ronde, who have plans to develop walkways, a museum, and a tribal center there.

-Otherwise, walk down McLoughlin Boulevard on its east side to a power substation with a driveway guarded by a cable.
-Go left here and then head along a narrow, pine- and cotoneaster shaded track squeezed against the substation fence.
-At the end of the fenceline, the footpath jogs left and then right and up past an oak to the top of a rocky cliff and Old Canemah Park.
-Reach the paved loop in the park, and continue up very steeply under a Douglas-fir, grand fir and hazel canopy.
+Otherwise, walk down McLoughlin Boulevard on its east side to a PGE substation with a driveway guarded by a gate.
+Go left here and then head along a narrow, pine- and cotoneaster shaded cobbled path squeezed against the substation fence.
+At the end of the fenceline, a footpath crosses a small field and then bears right up past an oak to the top of a rocky cliff in Old Canemah Park.
+When you reach the paved loop in the park, turn left and continue up very steeply under a Douglas-fir, grand fir and hazel canopy.
 Invasive ivy chokes the woodland.
-The trail drops to the Old Canemah Park Trailhead and then resumes under big-leaf maples to a picnic bench and fenced viewpoint area at the top of the basalt cliff.
+The trail drops to the small parking area, which is now closed to vehicles.
+Then you'll resume the loop under big-leaf maples to picnic tables and a fenced viewing area at the top of the basalt cliff.
+Willamette Falls thunders and the resulting spray rises with the paper company's emissions.
 Sword fern and licorice fern proliferate, and a pretty madrone serves as an accent.
-Keep going around the paved trail and then take the footpath back to the power station.
+Keep going around the paved trail, and then take the footpath back to the power substation.

-Walk back up the promenade to the municipal elevator and keep going to Singer Hill Road, which comes up from the commercial area below.
-Take the underpass under Singer Hill Road to end up in the grounds of the McLoughlin House, a National Historic Site (guided tours only; closed in the winter season).
+Walk back up the promenade to pass the municipal elevator, and turn left down Singer Hill Road, which follows the route of an old Indian trail up from the commercial area below.
+Bear left on the Grand Staircase to take the pedestrian underpass under Singer Hill Road and end up in the grounds of the McLoughlin House, a National Historic Site (guided tours only; closed in the winter season).
 It’s a boxy, Georgian-style building constructed in 1846.
 You can pay your respects at the graves of the good doctor and his wife in the grounds.
 Next to it is the Barclay House, also closed in winter, which has a gift shop.
-Walk back under the underpass and take the Singer Hill Trail.
-These wide stairs, an old Indian trail to the river, lead down past Singer Creek, which cascades through a culvert, to the base of the municipal elevator.
+Walk back under the underpass, and take the Grand Staircase down.
+These wide stairs cross Singer Creek, which pours through a culvert and then tumbles in several concrete spillways.
+When you reach the tunnel at the municipal elevator, turn right to pass under the railroad tracks.

 Fees, Regulations, etc.